Yandex Cloud

 If you do not have the Yandex Cloud CLI yet, install and initialize it.

-To specify a cloud network, run the command:
+To specify a cloud network, run this command:

 yc serverless function version create \